 We sell the government guaranteed portion of our SBA 7(a) Program loans to investors ("Secondary Market Loan Sales").
 These government guaranteed portions may be sold for (1) a cash premium and the minimum 1% SBA required servicing spread, (2) future servicing spread greater than 1% and no cash premium or (3) future servicing spread greater than 1% and a 10% cash premium.
+The government guaranteed portion of loans sold for a cash premium and the minimum 1% SBA required servicing spread, (2) future servicing spread greater than 1% and a 10% cash premium.
 The government guaranteed portion of loans sold for a cash premium and the minimum 1% SBA required servicing spread are recorded as sales (i.e., we record premium income).
 Premium income represents the difference between the fair value attributable to the sale of the government guaranteed portion of a loan originated under the SBA 7(a) Program for a cash premium and the SBA required 1% servicing spread and the principal balance (cost) allocated to the loan.